-The Aalborg Portland Holding Group is the global leading supplier of white cement with a market share of approx. 20%.
-With its white cement production facilities in Denmark, the USA, Malaysia, China and Egypt, the Group has a combined production capacity of 3.3m tonnes.
+The Aalborg Portland Holding Group is the global leading supplier of white cement with a market share of approx. 15%.
+With its production facilities in Denmark, the USA, Malaysia, China and Egypt, the Group has a combined capacity of 3.3m tonnes.

-The Group's leadership position has been achieved through consistently high product quality, combined with ongoing development of products that meet high customer demands and can be used across a broad spectrum.
-There is a growing demand for products that live up to strong specifications and expectations for sustainability.

-Revenue from white cement (excluding supplies from Denmark) accounts for 23% of Group revenue.
-Revenue increased by 20% in 2019, and EBITDA grew by 35% against 2018.
+The Group's leadership position has been achieved through consistently high product quality and focused product development that is aligned with demanding customer expectations and covers a wide range of applications.
+There is growing demand for products that meet high specifications and expectations in terms of sustainability.
+Revenue from sales of white cement (excluding supplies from Denmark) accounts for 24% of total Group revenue.
+2020 revenue showed moderate growth of 2% and was negatively impacted by Covid-19, resulting in a six-week shutdown in spring for two of the Group's cement plants in Malaysia and China.
+EBITDA increased by 2% in relation to 2019.

-In North America, as stated, the Group strengthened its position by increasing its stake in LWCC from 24.5% to 63.25% with effect from April 2018.
-With production in Pennsylvania and Texas, imports from the owners, and distribution throughout North America, LWCC is the market leader in white cement with annual sales of 650.000 tonnes.
+In North America, the Group's position was strengthened through the acquisition of the controlling interest in LWCC in 2018.
+With its own production in Pennsylvania and Texas, imports from the Group's other entities, and distribution across North America, the company is the market leader in white cement with annual sales of 650,000 tonnes.
+White cement sales increased by 3% compared to 2019.
+After a negative impact due to Covid-19 in the spring causing delayed start of some significant projects, a strong rebound was seen in the second half year.

-The Group's factory in Eqypt is the world's largest production plant for white cement.
-The company reported increases in both sales and earnings in 2019.
-As in 2018, the Group's cement factory in China, which is the largest white cement production plant in Asia, reported growth in both sales and earnings in 2019.
-This was due to rising domestic demand for quality products.
-In addition, increased production efficiency contributed to higher earnings.
+The Group's factory in Egypt is the world's largest production facility for white cement.
+The company improved both sales and earnings in 2020.

+In 2020, as in 2019, the Group's factory in China, which is the largest white cement production plant in Asia, reported improvement in both sales and earnings, despite the six-week factory shutdown.
+Production efficiencies also contributed to higher earnings.
-In Malaysia, increased capacity has strengthened the

-company's position as the leading supplier of white cement in south-east Asia and Australia.
+The company in Malaysia maintained its position as the leading supplier of white cement in South-East Asia and Australia.
+Due to Covid-19 and a six-week factory shutdown imposed by the government, cement sales declined, and consequently revenue and earnings decreased compared to 2019.